ObjectModules/deploy/Mapping.md

 Here we make a mapping of the process from the *the hungry*:

 ```
-* Hungry will became an entry point
+* Hungry will become an entry point
 * Food is what we need
 * Eat is the process
 * Exit point